Describe The Shape Of A Distribution

 Mesokurtic

 A mesokurtic distribution has a kurtosis similar to that of the normal distribution.
-This means that its tails are neither too heavy nor too light.
+Basically, its tails are neither too heavy nor too light.

 Leptokurtic